Skip to main content

 Staff

-Responsible leaders need to be stationed at the anchor point and at the point at which the participants are attached to the rope.
+Responsible volunteers need to be stationed at the anchor point and at the point at which the participants are attached to the rope.
 It would also be desirable to have another ‘floating' member of staff acting as a ‘catcher'.
 Basic knowledge of climbing/caving equipment is needed by the persons arranging the anchors and connecting the belt to the free end of the bungee rope.
 This would entail understanding the need for secure anchorages, the correct use of karabiners and the importance of the fully closing screw gate or catch lock variety.

 Policy, Organisation and Rules